-    The Spanish title for this movie is "Desafío Total", which translated to English means "Total challenge".
-This movie was also released under another Spanish title, "El Vengador del Futuro", which translates to "Future Avenger"
+The Spanish title for this movie is "Desafío Total", which means "Total Challenge" in English.
+It was also released under another Spanish title, "El Vengador del Futuro", which translates to "Future Avenger".

-In the featurette Imagining 'Total Recall', production designer William Sandell tells about the brutal conditions the cast and crew experienced while shooting in Mexico.
+In the featurette Imagining 'Total Recall' (2001), production designer William Sandell tells about the brutal conditions experienced while shooting in Mexico.
 Aside from most of the cast and crew suffering from food poisoning, Sandell also talks about the poor air quality in Mexico City, comparing the breathing conditions to smoking two packs of cigarettes a day.
-He also mentions that at one point, the air quality had gotten so bad that associate producer Elliot Schick had to be transported via MEDEVAC copter to a nearby hospital.
+He also mentions that at one point the air quality had gotten so bad that associate producer Elliot Schick had to be transported by a medical-evacuation helicopter to a nearby hospital.

-In the featurette Imagining 'Total Recall', editor Frank J. Urioste said that most of the external shots of Mars almost didn't make it into the final cut of the movie, much to his dismay.
-The producers felt that those shots would be too expensive and would make the movie go over-budget.
-Urioste then addressed his concerns about those shots with Arnold Schwarzenegger, who was able to influence the producers to not cut the external shots from the final film.
+In the featurette Imagining 'Total Recall' (2001), editor Frank J. Urioste said that most of the external shots of Mars almost didn't make it into the final cut of the movie, much to his dismay.
+The producers felt that those shots would be too expensive and would make the movie go over budget.
+Urioste then addressed his concerns about those shots to Arnold Schwarzenegger, who was able to convince the producers not to remove the external shots from the final cut.

-Approximately 3 weeks before the movie's scheduled theatrical release, it only had 43% public awareness of the movie, which Arnold Schwarzenegger described as being "absolutely disastrous".
-Arnold was able to convince Mario Kassar and the rest of Carolco to pump in more money for advertising, and as a result, the movie ended up opening with 99% public awareness.
+Approximately three weeks before the movie's scheduled theatrical release, it only had 43% public awareness, which Arnold Schwarzenegger described as being "absolutely disastrous".
+He was able to convince producer Mario Kassar and the rest of Carolco - the production company - to pump in more money for advertising.
+As a result, the movie ended up opening with 99% public awareness.

-In the DVD commentary, Paul Verhoeven said that for the love scene after Quaid wakes from his nightmare, he wanted Sharon Stone to show off more skin for the scene, but Stone had refused to do so.
-He settled for shooting the scene as it is shown, but mentions that he "got her back" while shooting the movie Basic Instinct.
+In the DVD commentary, Paul Verhoeven said that for the love scene after Quaid wakes from his nightmare, he wanted Sharon Stone to show more skin, but she refused to do so.
+He settled for shooting the scene as it is shown, but mentions that he "got her back" while shooting Basic Instinct (1992).

-Towards the end of filming in Mexico, Paul Verhoeven got so sick from food poisoning that he would have an ambulance nearby on set at all times, and in between takes, they would administer fluids and medication, so that Verhoeven could keep directing in spite of his illness.
+Towards the end of filming in Mexico, Paul Verhoeven got so sick from food poisoning that he would have an ambulance nearby on set at all times.
+In between takes the paramedics would administer fluids and medication so that he could keep directing in spite of his illness.

-Arnold Schwarzenegger was so impressed by how much dedication Sharon Stone had in training for her character role, that he even referred to her as the "Female Terminator".
-Stone was even inducted into the Stunt Woman Association as an honorary member.
+Arnold Schwarzenegger was so impressed by how much dedication Sharon Stone had in training for her character role that he even referred to her as the "Female Terminator".
+She was inducted into the Stunt Woman Association as an honorary member.

-Total Recall was one of the last major Hollywood blockbusters to make large-scale use of miniature effects as opposed to CGI, and at the same time, it was also one of the first major Hollywood blockbusters to use CGI (mainly for the scenes involving the X-Ray scanner) and have it look "photo-real".
+This was one of the last major Hollywood blockbusters to make large-scale use of miniature effects as opposed to CGI.
+It was also one of the first major Hollywood blockbusters to use CGI (mainly for the scenes involving the X-Ray scanner) and have it look "photo-real".